sankalp1999/twitter-circle/README.md

 #### Some other known issues

-1. Profile pictures not rendering -> Browser dependencies are missing - check https://pptr.dev/troubleshooting
+1. Profile pictures not rendering

+   a.
+Browser dependencies are missing - check https://pptr.dev/troubleshooting

    For Linux, WSL etc. check [here](https://pptr.dev/troubleshooting#running-puppeteer-on-wsl-windows-subsystem-for-linux).